Frequently Asked Questions

 We never cancel the Vino Coach due to rain.
-If you reserve a tour on the Wine O Wagon, we run that unless there is a dangerous thunderstorm with lightening.
-The wagon is covered, so you will not get wet.
-Tour de Grape may be cancelled if the rain is going to be heavy and steady.
-If this tour is cancelled, you will be transferred to a Wine O Wagon Tour or have the option to receive a full refund.
+If you reserve a tour on the Wine O Wagon, we run that unless there is a dangerous thunderstorm with lightening, in which case we will cancel the tour and refund your full purchase price.

 Sometimes we deem the weather to be too dangerous to run a tour, and it will be canceled.
 This happens only about once each winter.
 You will receive a full refund if we cancel the tour.
 If you decide not to come even though we are still running the tour, our normal cancellation policy applies.

 All wine tasting fees and souvenir wine glasses are included in the price of the tour.